The purpose of the European Schools is to provide nursery, primary and secondary age pupils with a multilingual and multicultural education.

 The order in which the following pupils are listed is the

-order of priority
+order of priority for admission purposes

 (a) Children of national officials seconded to diplomatic representations, to the NATO Representation and to the Consulates of the Member States (with the exception of locally recruited staff);

 (b) Children of members of the diplomatic service returning to their home country in which a European School is situated and where they can only be integrated into the national education system in place with great difficulty on account of the latter’s special features; [2

 (c) Children of national officials of the Permanent Representations of non-member States to the European Communities (with the exception of locally recruited staff);

 (d) Children of staff with diplomatic status, posted in Brussels or in Luxembourg, belonging to non-member countries which signed the Lomé Convention;

 (e) Other officials posted abroad, in all the Schools;